-All the latest from the increasingly wacky Ontario City Council can be found in Friday’s column.
+All the latest from the Ontario City Council can be found in Friday’s column.
 Above, anti-tower residents strategize outside City Hall during the council’s closed session.